ParisNeo/lollms_personalities_zoo/lollms/lollms_apps_maker/scripts/lollms_client_js_info.md

 ```

 - The `detokenize` function takes a list of token IDs and sends it to the Lollms API, which returns the corresponding text string.
+Sure, here's the updated documentation with the `updateCode()` function added:

 #### Advanced Usage with TasksLibrary

-The `TasksLibrary` provides advanced functionalities such as summarization, yes/no questions, and multi-choice questions.
+The `TasksLibrary` provides advanced functionalities such as summarization, yes/no questions, multi-choice questions, and code updating.

 1. **Initialize TasksLibrary:**